Two variable logic with ultimately periodic counting: The extension of Section , the -color case, to handle infinite graphs

 \subsection{Notation and terminology}

-As before, the term ``vectors'' means row vectors.
-We use $\vx,\vy,\vz$ (possibly indexed) to denote vectors of variables, and use $\vM,\vN$ to denote vectors of numbers from $\bbNo$.
-Since we are now transitioning to general multiple color graphs, we will use matrix notation.
-We use $\cdot$ to denote matrix multiplication.
-When we perform matrix multiplication, we always assume that the sizes of the operands are appropriate.
-We write $I_t$ to denote the identity matrix with size $t\times t$.

-Let $A \in \bbNop^{t\times m}$.
-The transpose of a matrix $A$ is denoted by $A^\tT$.
-The entry in row $i$ and column $j$ is $A_{i,j}$.
-We write $A_{i,*}$ and $A_{*,j}$ to denote the $i^{th}$ row and $j^{th}$ column of $A$, respectively.
-We call an entry $A_{i,j}$ a {\em fixed} entry, if it is $a \in \bbNo$.
-Otherwise, it is called a {\em periodic} entry.
-The characteristic matrix of $A$, denoted by $\chi(A)$, is the matrix taking values in $\{0,1\}$ obtained by replacing its non-zero entries with $1$, while the zero entries remain zero.

-\begin{definition} A matrix is called a {\em simple} matrix, if every row consists of either only periodic entries or only fixed entries.

-Here we insist that $\infty$ is regarded as periodic entry, since $\infty$ is regarded as $\prdp{\infty}$.
-Intuitively, the reason is that when a vertex has degree $\infty$, adding $p$ (or any arbitrary number) of additional new edges adjacent to it still make its degree $\infty$. \end{definition}
+We regard $\infty$ as a periodic entry, since $\infty$ is considered the same as $\prdp{\infty}$.
+Intuitively, the reason is that when a vertex has degree $\infty$, adding $p$ (or any arbitrary number) of additional new edges adjacent to it still make its degree $\infty$.
+A periodic entry which is not $\infty$ is called a {\em finite} periodic entry.
+We define $\offset(\infty)$ to be $\infty$.